 But why is this even an issue?

-Because many business owners believe: “that’s what they are paid for!”
+Because many business owners believe that the agreement of their managers is automatic.
+As a matter of fact, many of you often declare: “that’s what they are paid for!”

 I’m not sure that’s true.
-They are paid for managing several areas of the change but not necessarily to agree with it or support it.
+They might be paid for managing several areas of the change but not necessarily to agree with it or support it.

 Look, in this process, you need your management team out there stumping for you.
 They are the ones who will be required to: